-CRH's current position does not entail any restriction or limitation as regards the payment of any dividends, coupons or variable compensation.
+CRH is not subject to any additional obligation as a systematically important financial institution, and its current situation does not entail any restriction or limitation as regards the payment of any dividends, coupons or variable remuneration.

 French authorities decided in 2014 to maintain the principle of treating, for prudential purposes, promissory notes held by CRH in the same way as legal covered bonds (Decree of the Minister for the Economy and Finance dated 17 February 2014 published in the official journal of 26 February 2014 and ACPR letter of 18 February 2014), without prejudice to the interpretation that could be made by relevant European banking authorities in their efforts to obtain convergence.